Privacy Policy

 International Transfers of Personal Data

-For additional information on the mechanisms used to protect your personal data, please contact us at GDPR-info@andrew.cmu.edu.
+For additional information on the mechanisms used to protect personal data, please contact us at GDPR-info@andrew.cmu.edu.

-We may update this Privacy Policy based upon evolving Laws, regulations and industry standards, or as we may make changes to our Services.
+We may update this Privacy Policy based upon evolving laws, regulations and industry standards, or as we may make changes to our Services.
 We will post changes to our Privacy Policy on this page and encourage you to review our Privacy Policy when you use the Services to stay informed.
-If we make changes that materially alter your privacy rights, CMU will provide additional notice, such as via email or through the Services.
+We will notify you of material changes to this Privacy Policy by updating the "last updated" date at the top of the policy and, where appropriate, by providing additional notice through the Services (such as through an in-app notification or a notice on the IoT PI website).
 If you disagree with the changes to this Privacy Policy, you should discontinue your use of the Services.
-You may also request access and control of your personal data as outlined in the Your Rights Regarding Personal Data section of this Privacy Policy.
+You may also request access and control of personal data about you as outlined in Section 7 -Your Rights Regarding Personal Data of this Privacy Policy.
+Your continued use of the Services after a policy update constitutes your acknowledgment of the revised Privacy Policy.
+We encourage you to review this Privacy Policy periodically.

 We understand that you may have questions or concerns about this Privacy Policy or our privacy practices or may wish to file a complaint.
 In such case, please contact us in one of the following ways: